 Awareness Play

-Invitation to experience how authenticity, integrity, and creative role-play offer a rich opportunity for deep personal insights, a change in perspectives, and greater harmony between people and within the self.
+Awareness Play is a subtle and light-hearted process that integrates spontaneous interactions, awareness of feelings, creative role-play and the systemic wisdom of Family Constellation.
+Merging these approaches provides an opportunity for personal insights, a change in perspectives and greater harmony between people and within the self.

 Although my preference is letting the play speak for itself, for the benefit of those who do need some preliminary information I have spent decades studying and exploring aspects of consciousness.